 graduated from Lesley University in 2011 with a degree in art therapy and mental health counseling.
 In 2011, Jana began working at the Solstice Program, a therapeutic day school and residential program.
 She began as residential clinician, before transitioning to her current role as the art therapist where she provides group and individual therapy within the school setting, as well as supervises graduate level interns.
 Her clinical experience also includes inpatient psychiatric treatment, equine assisted therapy, and trauma-informed yoga.
 Jana is also the Assistant Director of Therapeutic Programming for F-R-E-E, an international NGO that provides experiential workshops and trainings for children and caretakers in orphanages in Bosnia-Herzegovina.
 Along with her clinical experience, Jana coaches high school girls varsity soccer for PMA in Methuen, and teaches art classes at the Essex Art Center in Lawrence.

 Jana can be contacted at firstname.lastname@example.org

 Briana Chalker, SECRETARY

 Briana Chalker, LMHC, ATR, Licensed School Adjustment Counselor and Counselor Educator, is a graduate of the art therapy program at Lesley University.
-She currently works in an inner city school system with elementary-aged children.
+She currently works at a group art therapy practice.
+She previously worked in an inner city school system with elementary-aged children.
 In her work as a school-based counselor/art therapist, she is committed to integrating art therapy into the public school system.
 Through art therapy, play therapy, yoga, as well as psycho-education, she strives to create more opportunities for art therapy to be used as a consistent approach for children with various disabilities in schools.

 In addition, she has an interest in cross-cultural art therapy and interventions and has had opportunities to do this work in both Guatemala and Cuba.
 She hopes to continue this collaborative work abroad.